 On a more optimistic note, it was great to see a new human character in the Twins Day episode, even if she's not returning.
 The new song about twins having different talents and interests was pretty cool; so was the flip-book film that taught counting by twos.
 (When the Workshop stops recycling Sesame English clips for the letters, then I'll breathe a huge sigh of relief!)

 I'd say any future of Biff or Herry (Herry being more likely) would have to rest on both the writers and if Matt ever feels comfortable enough to perform him.

 But I've noticed a BIG resurgence of the Count in both the show and in representational merchandise.
 If nothing else, at least they seem to be focusing on the core characters... unfortunately Herry doesn't fit into that, and he should.
 I'd love to see him used as a big brother figure to Elmo somehow.

 The way most episodes focus on the same 4-5 Muppets now, I was worried that the Count was next on the list of characters to be retired.
 Thank goodness for the math curriculum this season; it's keeping a classic Muppet out of mothballs!

 As for Herry: Elmo does need a big-kid Muppet for a friend Writing new material for Herry would save the Workshop a lot of time and money, compared to adding a character from scratch.

 Oddly enough, when I was a girl I always imagined Herry as the tough older boy with a heart of gold--the 5th-grader who'd keep younger kids on the playground safe from bullies.
-(I don't think it was an accident that the writers chose Herry, not Grover, as the main monster in a clip about ) So, letting Herry treat Elmo that way feels intuitively right to me.
+(I don't think it was an accident that the writers chose Herry, not Grover, as the main monster in a clip about the word "hug"! ) So, letting Herry treat Elmo that way feels intuitively right to me.